What is ALD?

 Treatments for ALD:

-Currently we have three (3) options for our ALD children and they are a Bone Marrow Transplantation (BMT) Stem Cell Transplants and Gene Therapy.
+Currently we have two (2) options for our ALD children and they are a Bone Marrow Transplantation (BMT) and Gene Therapy.
 There are functional parameters that qualify whether your child is in the acceptable area where one of these can be undertaken.
-The critical point for these procedures is for your child to have a low Loes (pronounced less) score and meet other criteria.
+The critical point for these procedures is for your child to have a very low number in the Loes (pronounced less) score and meet other criteria.

 The Loes score was developed to measure the loss of myelin shown on a brain MRI.
 It operates on a continuous scale of 0-34 points.
 The higher the points the more myelin loss and it has a direct correlation to functionality.